jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 If you follow a little way through the bread crumb trail you find that `this` is resolved from the [Environment Record that currently supplies the binding of the keyword this](https://262.ecma-international.org/#sec-getthisenvironment).
 That's a bit of a dead end but at least we get the idea that `this` is dynamic.
-Each time you use `this` the value is looked up based on how the code is called.
+Each time you use `this` the value is looked up.
-There are a set of rules that define what that context is and in order to decode `this` we just need to learn the rules.
+There are a set of rules that define what the context is and in order to decode `this` we just need to learn the rules.
 So what are they?

 I'm going to present a slightly augmented version of a list you find on [w3schools](https://www.w3schools.com/js/js_this.asp).